pattonga/Symmetric-Weakly-Separated-Collection-Generator/README.md

 - gcd(n,l) != 1
 - k = {-1,0,1} mod n/gcd(n,l)
 - l < n / (k+1)
-- k > n/2 (one can take the complement of the k=n-k case to achieve this result, may be added in later fix)
+- k > n/2
+  - One can take the complement of the k=n-k case to achieve this result, may be added in a later fix

 **Usage Syntax:**